hbar1st/where-is-waldo-api/README.md

 GET /scene/:id/topten      returns the top ten players and their game times for the scene being played

 PUT /game/:id/answer?x=X&y=Y       (x is normalized percentage value from the left, and y is normalized percentage value from the top.
-The origin is top left.)
-PUT /game/:id/username?name=NAME
+Both are of no more than 2 decimal precison.
+The origin is top left.
+Correct answers are accurate to a degree of 0.01 from the correct value.)
+If the answer is correct, and there are no more characters to be found, the game ends and an elapsed time is calculated.
+If the elapsed time is in the top ten scores, the user's score can be saved.
+(if the same game is to be replayed, the client should delete the cookie before sending a new GET /game request to restart the game)

+PUT /game/:id/username?name=NAME  The client should call this if the user agrees to provide a name (the name is only recorded if the score is in the top ten list)